Frequently Asked Questions

 Residentials usually take place in central England twice a year.
 All members who attend these have their travel, accommodation, food and childcare/caring costs (if needed) paid for so they’re not out of pocket.

-9. Can members bring someone with them to meetings/Residentials?
+Can members bring someone with them to meetings/residentials?

-There are many benefits to being a member.
+There are many benefits to being a member of the panel.
 Some of these include:

 - Having the chance to meet young women who have had similar experiences